vidbina/gdb-play-001/CFP.md

+---
+title: Live coding ONLY: Prodding & probing your binaries
+subtitle: A Hands-On Debugging and Tracing Primer
+author:
+ - David Asabina
+---

 > Throughout this document, emoji's are used as a legend to mark sections.
 The legend is as follows:
  - :boom: rant/personal opinion